amangupta1992/smart-scheduler-android/README.md

 * Each job has a unique ID.
 This ID helps to identify the job later to update requirements or to cancel the job.
 In case this unique ID is not specified in the `Job` object, one will be auto*generated using `Job.generateJobID()` method.

-* Once an `Job` object has been created with the relevant parameters, you can add this job using `SmartScheduler` class.
+* Once a `Job` object has been created with the relevant parameters, you can add this job using `SmartScheduler` class.

 ```
 	SmartScheduler jobScheduler = SmartScheduler.getInstance(getApplicationContext());